Create a L2TP VPN

 10. You can see that the User is listed as an active Member of the “L2TP VPN” Group:

-Creating an L2TP connection for Windows VPN
+Creating an L2TP/IPSec VPN

 1. Log in to your existing FortiGate Firewall product and go to the following tab: =